TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_greedy_ - Default: 1 - Whether this randomat is enabled\
 _randomat_greedy_timer_min_ - Default: 10 - Min seconds before a weapon tries to be given\
 _randomat_greedy_timer_max_ - Default: 60 - Max seconds before a weapon tries to be given

+## Don't Miss...

+If you miss a shot, you take damage, but if you hit, then you gain health.
+Everyone is set to 100 health and 200 max health, so players can heal by being accurate with their shots.
+Everyone will appear to be injured when this randomat triggers.\
+\
+_ttt_randomat_dontmiss_ - Default: 1 - Whether this randomat is enabled\
+_randomat_dontmiss_damage_ - Default: 5 - Damage dealt for missing\
+_randomat_dontmiss_heal_ - Default: 5 - Health gained for healing

 ## Don’t RDM...